skolchin/gbr/README.md

 4. Convert X, Y stone coordinates to board positions

 There are some tuning parameters for each of the steps and they are to be adjusted for each particular board.
 After the tuning, the program performs quite well on a computer-generated boards.

-However, currently it couldn't properly process images with extensive glare on the stones.
-Also it was not tested on real board photos and I suppose it will require additional tuning to handle them.
+However, it was not tested on real board photos and I suppose it will require additional tuning to handle them.

 TODO:

-- [ ] Find some ways to deal with glare on the stones
+- [X] Find some ways to deal with glare on the stones

 - [ ] Add stone reconcilation (detection of stones occupying the same position)